-If you’re considering a hair restoration procedure and have African American, Black or Afro-Centric hair, it’s important to know what makes your hair unique in comparison to those of other genetic backgrounds.
-This is because, in order to create incredible results, a hair transplant for an African American, Black, or Mixed Race patient will differ from those of other ethnicities.
+If you’re considering a hair restoration procedure and have African American, Black or Afro-centric hair, it’s important to know what makes your hair unique in comparison to those of other genetic backgrounds.
+This is because, in order to create incredible results, hair transplants for African American, Black, or Mixed-Race patients will differ from those of other ethnicities.

 By grasping these differences you’ll know what questions to ask when searching for the right hair restoration clinic.
 You’ll also know that the surgeon you choose has real experience in Ethnic hair transplants and fully understands what it takes to give you the incredible head of hair you deserve.